Centre-Left Grassroots Alliance: Founding

-Corbyn-era and the rise of the left in Labour (2014 to present)
+Corbyn-era and rise of the left in Labour

 In 2018 the CGLA put up a full slate of nine candidates, all of which were elected.

 In 2020, The groups of the CLGA agreed a slate called "Grassroots Voice", which included six representative on the nine CLP seats and a representative for the disabled and youth seats.
 Changes to the voting system means they had to provide a reduced slate.
 The six CLP representatives are Ann Henderson, Gemma Bolton, Laura Pidcock, Mish Rahman, Nadia Jama and Yasmine Dar, the disabled rep is Ella Morrison and the Young Labour rep is Lara McNeill.

 Only Dar, McNeill and Henderson were on the NEC previously.
 There were rumours that other candidates chosen by the CLGA included Laura Alvarez, Jeremy Corbyn's wife, and James Schneider, founder of Momentum and former member of Corbyn's staff.
 The selection process saw 450 constituency labour parties participate, the high turnout of CLPs in Labour's history.
 42% of selection nominations went to the Grassroots Voice CLP slate.
 The result saw the 7 candidates winning; 5 of the 6 candidates in the CLP section and the disability and youth reps.
 The candidates in the CLP section won a combined amount of 37% of first preference votes.